 Representative Experience

-• Representing the Ad Hoc Group of Non-Consenting States, which consists of 24 states and the District of Columbia, in the chapter 11 bankruptcy of Purdue Pharma and affiliates, a large, complex and first-of-its-kind case (In re: Purdue Pharma L.P.).
+• Representing 24 State Attorneys General and the District of Columbia in the chapter 11 bankruptcy of Purdue Pharma and affiliates, a large, complex and first-of-its-kind case (In re: Purdue Pharma L.P.).

 View More